Abdelpakey/IEEE-Latex/README.md

-# IEEE-Latex
+# IEEE access-Latex

-IEEE has an issue in their default *.tex
+IEEE Access has an issue in their default *.tex

 lsimply add
 \usepackage{caption,setspace}